A judge just struck down Trump's census citizenship question

 The administration announced in March 2017 that it was adding the citizenship question, which hasn’t been asked on the census since 1950.
 Commerce Secretary Wilbur Ross, who oversees the Census Bureau, approved the question.
 Furman ruled that Ross’ decision violated the Administrative Procedure Act of 1946, which prohibits federal agencies from acting in a manner that is arbitrary and capricious.
 In a biting opinion, Furman ruled that Ross “alternately ignored, cherry-picked, or badly misconstrued the evidence in the record before him,” “acted irrationally,” and “failed to justify significant departures from past policies and practices—a veritable smorgasbord of classic, clear-cut APA violations.”

 Ross said he approved the question because he said the Justice Department needed it for “more effective enforcement” of the Voting Rights Act.
-He subsequently testified before Congress that the Justice Department had “initiated” the request.
+He subsequently testified before Congress that the DOJ had “initiated” the request.
 However, evidence released during the trial repeatedly undercut the Trump administration’s stated rationale for the question, as Mother Jones reported from the three-week trial in New York City:

 In a deposition played on a video screen at the trial, John Gore, the former assistant attorney general for civil rights in the Justice Department, stated that Ross, and not the Justice Department, had initially requested the citizenship question.
 He agreed with a lawyer for the ACLU that the citizenship question was “not necessary” to enforce the Voting Rights Act.
 He said he was not aware of any voting rights case in which the Justice Department had not succeeded because it lacked access to citizenship data on the census, and he confirmed that President Donald Trump’s Justice Department hadn’t filed a single case to enforce the Voting Rights Act.
 He also said that Attorney General Jeff Sessions had ordered him not to meet with the Census Bureau to discuss an alternative proposal to the citizenship question that would use existing government records to confirm citizenship status, which the bureau said would be cheaper and more accurate.